The Child of Heaven

-“Did you have bad experiences and disappointments, too?”
+“Have you had bad experiences and disappointments, too?”

-“Yes, it’s difficult to understand how you can harm your mortal body that already seems vulnerable to many other external factors and threats.”
+”It’s difficult to understand why you do that to your body when it is so vulnerable to many external threats.”

 Leila finished her cigarette, the addiction that ate away at her, while talking to the boy.

 Weaknesses, dependencies, substitutes for recovery, self-destruction combined with a subconscious death wish.
-I’m probably the wrong person to teach this charming boy about human feelings.
-How can I explain this dilemma to him, how can I begin to unfold the layers of the subconscious mind that rule our lives?
-He is probably at the wrong place to complete his mission.
+I’m probably the wrong person to teach this boy about feelings.
+How can I explain this dilemma to him, how can I begin to unfold the layers of the subconscious mind that rules our lives?
+He’s probably at the wrong place to complete his mission.
 Why didn’t they send him to someone who doesn’t drink or smoke, one who doesn’t have chemical dependencies or reverts to suicidal feelings, occasionally.
-Someone who is positive, complete, self-accomplished, serene and one who has mastered self-love and self-acceptance?
+Someone who is positive, complete, self-accomplished, serene, and one who has mastered self-love and self-acceptance?

 Leila cast an uneasy glance at the boy.
 She did not know where to start or how to handle this situation.
-The boy was watching her with complete attention.
+The boy’s attention remained on her.

-Kai paused a while before answering.
-He did not avert his eyes from Leila, and when he spoke, his alien eyes glowed with resolute radiance and looked bigger.
+Kai did not avert his eyes from Leila, and when he spoke, his alien eyes glowed with resolute radiance and looked bigger.
 “Do not doubt yourself, Leila.
-We do know it is not all perfect here.
+We know perfection is not to be found here.
 I just want to learn how it is, not how it should be.”

 Leila sighed.
 “Very well, you’ll find out, warts and all.
-I hope your little heart will be able to bear the weight of human feelings.
-Sometimes they can be so complex, overpowering, and difficult to understand.
+I hope your little heart will be able to bear the weight of emotions.
+Sometimes, they can be so complex, overpowering, and difficult to understand.
 Yet, I need a shower first.
 We’ll continue later.
 Do you need anything, any laundry or a wash perhaps?”

 “No, Leila.
 Our clothes are dirt-repellent and durable, self-clean and biodegradable.
-We do not wash ourselves like humans, because we do not have glands, and we do not perspire.
-We only go into the sea.
-I do not need anything.
+We do not wash ourselves like you.
+We do not have glands and do not perspire.
+The sea provides all we need.
 I will wait for you.”